Enjoy the best that California has to offer by visiting the many prolific wine regions in and around Santa Maria Valley.

 With more than 30 wine tasting rooms in Santa Maria Valley, visitors can swirl and sip while chatting up locals and winemakers alike in a laid-back environment.
 Santa Maria Valley is home to many other agricultural products and is the epicenter of the award-winning Santa Maria Style Barbecue.

 Of course, we are a bit biased when it comes to the “best” wine-tasting destinations, but maybe you already knew that.
-Whether you’re up north, down south or here with us on the Central Coast, with Santa Maria Valley as your home base, your next California wine trip is sure to be an absolute hit.
+Whether you’re up north, down south or here with us on the Central Coast, with Santa Maria Valley as your home base, your next trip to California’s wine region is sure to be an absolute hit.